s7minhas/victimization/replArchive/README.md

 #### R package build notes

 Below we provide the version of each of the libraries that our project relies on (each library was built using R 4.0.5).
-We use one package, `simHelper`, that is not available on CRAN and that needs to be installed using devtools, this can be done via executing the following R code: `devtools::install_github('s7minhas/simHelper', ref='vic')`.
+We use one package, `simHelper`, that is not available on CRAN and needs to be installed using devtools, this can be done via executing the following R code: `devtools::install_github('s7minhas/simHelper', ref='vic')`.
 Version information for the other libraries used in the analysis are shown below:

 |                |                   |                 |                  |
 |:---------------|:------------------|:----------------|:-----------------|